lucianoayres/chatty-ai/README.md

 ![Chat AI Banner](images/chatty_ai_banner.png)

-## Chat with Historical Figures, Scientists, and Experts
+## Chat with Historical Figures, Scientists, Experts and more

 Transform your terminal into a vibrant AI-powered workspace where historical figures, scientists, philosophers, and experts come alive!
 Chatty isn't just another CLI tool - it's your gateway to engaging conversations with some of history's most fascinating minds.